List of NBA career playoff assists leaders

-A list of National Basketball Association (NBA) players by total career playoff assists recorded.
+A list of National Basketball Association (NBA) players by total career Playoffs assists recorded.

 A progressive list of assist leaders showing how the record increased through the years.

 Playoff assist leaders

-This is a list of National Basketball Association players by total career playoff assists recorded.
+This is a list of National Basketball Association players by total career Playoffs assists recorded.

+Magic Johnson holds the NBA playoff career assists record.
+He also holds the highest assists-per-game average in league history in both the regular season (11.19) and the playoffs (12.35).